Fyodor Dostoevsky: Ancestry

 Dostoevsky's immediate ancestors on his mother's side were merchants; the male line on his father's side were priests.

 In 1809, the 20-year-old Mikhail Dostoevsky enrolled in Moscow's Imperial Medical-Surgical Academy.
-From there he was assigned to a Moscow hospital, where he served as military doctor, and in 1818 he was appointed a senior physician.
-In 1819 he married Maria Nechayeva.
+From there, he was assigned to a Moscow hospital, where he served as a military doctor, and in 1818 he was appointed a senior physician.
+In 1819, he married Maria Nechayeva.
 The following year, he took up a post at the Mariinsky Hospital for the poor.
 In 1828, when his two sons, Mikhail and Fyodor, were eight and seven respectively, he was promoted to collegiate assessor, a position which raised his legal status to that of the nobility and enabled him to acquire a small estate in Darovoye, a town about 150 km (100 miles) from Moscow, where the family usually spent the summers.
-Dostoevsky's parents subsequently had six more children: Varvara (1822–1892), Andrei (1825–1897), Lyubov (born and died 1829), Vera (1829–1896), Nikolai (1831–1883) and Aleksandra (1835–1889).
+Dostoevsky's parents subsequently had seven more children: Varvara (1822–1893) – Married a civil servant and lived a quiet life, Andrei (1825–1897) – Memoirist and wrote about family history, Lyubov (born and died 1829), Vera (1829–1896) – Married a doctor and maintained family ties, Nikolai (1831–1883) – Struggled with alcoholism and had a troubled life, Aleksandra (1835–1889) – Married a military officer and lived privately, and Yelizaveta (born and died 1837).